New Jersey PARCC Test Prep

 About New Jersey’s Standardized Tests for 3rd Grade – High School

-Are your kids preparing for the New Jersey Assessment of Knowledge and Skills, known as NJ ASK?
-NJ ASK is a statewide assessment program administered in third grade through high school.
-These New Jersey standardized tests assess language arts literacy, math, and science.
+Are your children preparing for the New Jersey Partnership for Assessment of Readiness for College and Careers, known as PARCC?
+PARCC is a statewide assessment program administered in third grade through high school.
+These New Jersey standardized tests assess language arts, literacy, and math.
 The results provide actionable data that will help parents, teachers, and students improve academic performance.
-NJ ASK tests are also used to determine each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).
+The New Jersey PARCC test is also used to determine each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning, an online service that teaches many of the skills that these exams test, offers this page to help you understand the NJ ASK and how you can help your children prepare.
+Time4Learning, an online service that teaches many of the skills that these exams test, offers this page to help you understand the PARCC and how you can help your children prepare.

-New Jersey students take the following NJ ASK tests:
+New Jersey students take the following New Jersey PARCC tests:

 3rd Grade – 8th Grade

-NJ ASK exams are criterion-referenced tests, as opposed to norm-referenced tests.
-Thus, your child will only compete against him or herself, rather than be compared against the group.
-Students are scored based on their mastery of grade-level Core Curriculum Content Standards (CCCS) and earn one of three performance levels: partially proficient; proficient; or advanced proficient.
-The goal is for all students to score at or above the proficient level.
-High school students are required to pass the HSPA in order to graduate.
-New Jersey also offers the High School Special Review Assessment (SRA), an alternate test that gives students a “second chance” to demonstrate their proficiency, as required for graduation.
+NJ PARCC exams are criterion-referenced tests, as opposed to norm-referenced tests.
+This means that your child will only compete against him or herself, rather than be compared against peers.
+Students are scored based on their mastery of grade-level Core Curriculum Content Standards (CCCS) and earn one of five performance levels:

 Other New Jersey Standardized Tests

-The Alternate Proficiency Assessment (APA) is designed to measure the progress of students with severe disabilities who are unable to participate in the NJ ASK or HSPA.
+Dynamic Learning Maps (DLM) are designed to measure the progress of students with severe disabilities who are unable to participate in the NJ PARCC.
 English Language Learners take the ACCESS for ELLs® standards-based test to measure their social and academic proficiency in English.
 New Jersey also participates annually in the National Assessment of Educational Progress (NAEP), known as the Nation’s Report Card, where a sampling of students (from grades 4, 8, and/or 12) are tested in several content areas as part of a nationally representative assessment of student performance.

 For general tips on test preparation, please visit our standardized test overview page.
-The real preparation for NJ ASK, or any standardized test, begins with a family’s commitment to ensuring their children receive an excellent education throughout their school years.
-All families should make special efforts to help their students learn, starting with insisting that students do their homework and read on a daily basis.
+The real preparation for NJ PARCC, or any standardized test, begins with a family’s commitment to ensuring their children receive an excellent education throughout their school years.
+All families should make special efforts to help their students learn, by first ensuring that students do their homework and read on a daily basis.
 Many families also use tutors or an online learning program, such as Time4Learning, to build skills.
-In addition, families use test prep programs or books to help their students become familiar with the test formats and time restrictions, learn test-taking strategies (when to guess, when not to), and practice strategies for different types of questions.
-For instance, in the case of a reading passage followed by comprehension questions, many test prep programs teach students to scan the questions prior to reading the passage so that students will know what areas of the text require close reading.
+In addition, families use test prep programs or books to help their students become familiar with the test formats and time restrictions, learn test-taking strategies, and practice strategies for different types of questions.
 Time4Learning is not a test prep program, it is a program that builds the skills that will be tested.

 Time4Learning is a new approach that takes advantage of today’s technology.
-It’s a convenient, online home education program that combines learning with fun educational teaching games.
+It’s an award-winning, online education program that combines learning with fun educational teaching games.

-Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that makes kids succeed.
+Parents like that it tracks progress and helps children advance by teaching through individualized learning paths that assure mastery of the skills and concepts that makes children succeed.